 GrabOn creates a great feel of user-friendliness and intuitiveness with its design.
 It has a concise and well-organized layout, so customers can hop on to the deal they’re interested in with minimum hassle.

 Icons: Change your text to icons.
-Representation with icons not only makes the text visually appealing, but also effectively delivers your message.
-Google, a huge player with icons, believes in its intuitiveness with representation of an action, a status, or an app.
+Representation with icons not only makes the text visually appealing but also effectively delivers your message.
+Google, a huge player with icons, believes in its intuitiveness with a representation of an action, a status, or an app.

 A few things that you should keep in mind?

-When external links open up on new windows, the user experience remains unhampered, translating to better performance of content and customer retention rate.
+When external links open up in new windows, the user experience remains unhampered, translating to better performance of content and customer retention rate.

-Customize filters as per your needs and use creatively to match your business goals.
+Customize filters as per your needs and use them creatively to match your business goals.

 E-commerce store Boat and RV Accessories provided filtering by attributes on its website as part of the design revamp process, and their sales grew by nearly 200% and a 244% increase in organic search traffic.